aoloe/photoTweaker/README.md

 - attach multiple shortcuts to one item (cf. file > quit).
 - enable and disable items (cf. edit > undo).

+### Adding a dialog

+This applies for adding a dialog or a widget.

+- Create the basic dialog as an .ui file in Qt designer.
+- Add a .h file extending the .ui file.
+- Add a .cpp file implementing the .h file
+- Add the .ui, .h and .cpp files in the .pro file.
+- run qmake
+- use the .h
+- run make
+- call the class from your code

 ### Write working code

 When working on your project, you don't have to try to get the perfect code from the beginning.
 Try to get working code that somehow does what you want to achieve.
 Further on, like when you're adding new tiles to a jigsaw puzzle, don't be scared to move things around: refactor your code.